PyRigi/PyRigi/doc/development/howto.md

  - [`sphinx-copybutton`](https://sphinx-copybutton.readthedocs.io) - button to copy code easily;
  - [`sphinx-design`](https://sphinx-design.readthedocs.io) - fancy features like tabs.

-These can be installed by
+These can be installed by running the following command in the folder `doc`:
 ```
-pip install sphinxcontrib-napoleon myst-parser sphinx-math-dollar sphinx-proof sphinxcontrib-bibtex sphinx-copybutton sphinx-design
+pip install -r requirements.txt
 ```

-To compile, runSphinx
+To compile, run Sphinx in the folder `doc` by:
 ```
 make html
 ```
-in the folder `doc`.

 New `latex` commands can be created by modifying `mathjax3_config` in `doc/conf.py`.